Press enter or spacebar to select a desired language.

 Warner Memorial Library is centrally located on campus as part of the Harold C. Howard Center.
 The building is wireless throughout and has three floors.

-Faculty Scholarship Room
+Faculty Scholarship Collection

-Mazie Hall African American Heritage Room
+Mazie Hall African American Heritage Space

 In 2006 Eastern University had the privilege of receiving approximately 550 print books from the private collection of Mazie Hall.
 Mazie B. Hall was an educator, mentor, civil rights activist, and community leader.
 She grew up in the Mt.
 Pleasant section of Tredyffrin Township, Chester County, Pennsylvania.
 A lifetime resident of Philadelphia’s Main Line, Miss Hall was significantly involved in the civic and community affairs of her community.